hyphaltip/htbda_perl_class/lectures/Intro_Perl/01_Perl_basics.md

 * [`printf`](http://perldoc.perl.org/functions/printf.html) will allow for formatted printing using a variety of options, it requires multiple arguments, one is a formatting string, the rest are the specific data to be interpolated into the formatting string.
 * [`sprintf`](http://perldoc.perl.org/functions/sprintf.html) is like printf except it returns a formated string rather than printing it to a stream.
 >* %d - for integers
->* %f - for floating point, %.2f - to specify number of significant figures, %5.2f to format the width of the string (
+>* %f - for floating point, %.2f - to specify number of significant figures, %5.2f to format the width of the string (padding with spaces).
+>* %s - for strings
+>* %g - for scientific notation

 ---
 #printf examples